MicrosoftDocs/Viva/Viva/glint/communicate/prelaunch-live-email-templates.md

 Employee engagement continues to be a key focus at **[Company Name]**. **[Update per company approach with examples of how engagement has been a key focus area or why it is now important]**.
 Engaged employees are absorbed in and enthusiastic about their work; they find a greater sense of meaning in what they do, see a stronger connection between their strengths and their role, and expend discretionary effort in their performance.
 These positive behaviors make a difference to our business in terms of reputation, productivity, and profitability.

-Our **[Name]** Survey, which will be live from **[date-date]** helps us understand and drive action to improve employee engagement at **[Company Name]**.
-Employee feedback uncovers opportunities to improve and strengths to leverage, and together, we will take consistent action to create positive change.
+Our **[Name]** Survey, is live from **[date-date]** and helps us understand and drive action to improve employee engagement at **[Company Name]**.
+Employee feedback uncovers opportunities to improve and strengths to build on, helping us take consistent action to create positive change.

 **[Company Name]** has chosen Microsoft Viva Glint, a third party, to ensure confidentiality and an exceptional experience for employees providing and receiving feedback.
-Viva Glint believes that high quality, more frequent, and insightful conversations about engagement lead to happiness and success for people at work.
-Short, simple feedback surveys will provide the right people with the right data to improve our business.
+Viva Glint believes that high quality, frequent, and insightful conversations about engagement lead to happiness and success for people at work.
+Short, simple feedback surveys provide the right people with the right data to improve our business.

-You are essential to creating an environment where our people are successful and, in turn, drive business success.

-You can take these actions to support your organizations, managers, and employees before, during and after the **[Name]** Survey:
+Take these actions to support your organizations, managers, and employees before, during and after the **[Name]** Survey:

 - Communicate the importance of [Name] Survey, including participation, honest feedback, and action.
 - Take ownership of your results and use them as the basis for ongoing conversations with your team about what needs to be solved, who can help, and actions that drive forward progress.
 Hold your managers accountable for doing the same.